elehcimd/pynb/README.md

 A Python module can contain several Python functions defining multiple noetbooks.
 You can find some examples in the [notebooks](https://github.com/minodes/nbpymd/tree/master/notebooks) directory.

+## Usage

+`nbpymd` can be used in two ways: as a command line tool and as a library.
+The command line tool `nbapp` is tailored for simplicity and is the fastest way to write & run a notebook.
+The library access provides a finer control on parametrization and execution.

 ### The `nbapp` command line tool

 To run the notebook defined in `sum.py`: